Bharadvaja

+In later literature the name gains greater prominence.
+The Shatapatha Brahmana mentions a Bharadvaja teacher.
+Puranic and epic mythology, often inconsistent, feature a sage as well as a son of Brihaspati.
+The latter myths centre on the adoption by King Bharata of a son of Brihaspati named Bharadvaja, referring to the double pregnancy of Mamata by Utathya and Brihaspati.
+From this figure, a brahmana by birth and king by adoption, both brahmanas and kshatriyas are said to have descended.
+The epic Mahabharata also records martial traditions, including the recovery of Kashi by Pratardana with Bharadvaja's aid, the birth of Drona by the nymph Ghritachi, and a long association with astras.

 Etymology

 The word Bharadvaja is a compound Sanskrit from "bhara(d)" and "vaja(m)", which together mean "bringing about nourishment".
-The name lends itself to more than one yoga asana called Bharadvajasana ("nourishing pose") named after the eponymous sage.
+The sage lends his name to at least one yoga asana called Bharadvajasana ("nourishing pose").

 Description

 His full name in Vedic texts is Bharadvaja Barhaspatya, the last name referring to his father and Vedic deity-sage Brihaspati.
 His mother was Mamata, wife of Utathya Rishi, who was the elder brother of Barhaspati.
 In the Bhagavata Purana, he is named as Vitatha.
 He is one of seven rishis mentioned four times in the Rigveda as well as in the Shatapatha Brahmana, thereafter revered in the Mahabharata and the Puranas.
 In some later Puranic legends, he is described as the son of Vedic sage Atri.

 In Buddhist Pali canonical texts such as Digha Nikaya, Tevijja Sutta describes a discussion between the Buddha and Vedic scholars of his time.
 The Buddha names ten rishis, calls them "early sages" and makers of ancient verses that have been collected and chanted in his era, and among those ten rishis is Bharadvaja.
 (Note: The Buddha names the following as "early sages" of Vedic verses, "Atthaka (either Ashtavakra or Atri), Vamaka, Vamadeva, Vessamitta (Visvamitra), Yamataggi, Angirasa, Bharadvaja, Vasettha (Vashistha), Kassapa (Kashyapa) and Bhagu (Bhrigu)".)

 The ancient Hindu medical treatise Charaka Samhita attributes Bharadvaja learning medical sciences to Indra, after pleading that "poor health was disrupting the ability of human beings from pursuing their spiritual journey", and then Indra provides both the method and specifics of medical knowledge.

 Bharadvaja is considered to be the initiator of the Bharadvāja gotra of the Brahmins, Khatris, Bharadvaja is the third in the row of the Pravara Rishis (Aangirasa, Barhaspatya, Bharadvaja) and is the first in the Bharadvaja Gotris, with the other two rishis being initiators of Gotras with their respective names.